 You are given an integer array nums where nums is strictly increasing.

-For each index x, let closest(x) be the adjacent index such that abs(nums[x] - nums[y]) is minimized.
+For each index x, let closest(x) be the adjacent index y such that abs(nums[x] - nums[y]) is minimized.
 If both adjacent indices exist and give the same difference, choose the smaller index.

 From any index x, you can move in two ways: